plaid/idv-quickstart/readme.md

    session ID and it updates your user's entry in the database accordingly.
 4. Like in the previous flow, the client is just performing some simple polling to re-fetch this database entry every few seconds.
-5. If you don't have webhooks installed, the `/server/fake_webhook` endpoint on the server will pretend as though it has received a webhook for this user by looking up the most recent Identity Verification session ID that we have stored for this user and then running steps 3-4.
+5. If you don't have webhooks working, the `/server/fake_webhook` endpoint on the server will pretend as though it has received a webhook for this user by looking up the most recent Identity Verification session ID that we have stored for this user and then running steps 3-4.